 9. Launch a Subscription Box

 - Requirements: business management, digital marketing, and site maintenance skills

-A subscription box service is a business model that periodically delivers a package of products to customers, like Dollar Shave Club.
+A subscription box service is a business model that periodically delivers a product package to customers.
+One popular example is the Dollar Shave Club.

-This business idea has gained more traction in recent years.
-54% of online shoppers are subscribed to at least one subscription box service to receive a convenient personalized experience.
+This business type has gained more traction in recent years.
+Over 50% of online shoppers subscribe to at least one subscription service to receive a convenient, personalized experience.

-The main benefit of running a subscription box service is the chance to generate recurring income and foster a long-term relationship with customers.
-That said, succeeding in this online business requires a product that people are willing to pay for repeatedly.
+The main benefits of running a subscription box service are generating recurring income and fostering a long-term relationship with customers.
+That said, to succeed in this online business, you must sell a product that people are willing to pay for repeatedly.

 A good example is Butcher Box.
 This subscription service delivers various kinds of meat.
-The brand’s unique selling point is the fact that its meat is organically sourced to provide customers with more value when purchasing the products.
+The brand’s unique selling point is that its meat is organically sourced.

 10. Start a Consulting Business